OriginalByteMe/note-taking-backend/README.md

 A RESTful API backend application for note-taking with versioning, concurrency control, and full-text search capabilities.

+### A little side note, if you want to see an AI generated version of this documentation with an AI bot you can ask questions about this wiki, check out: https://deepwiki.com/OriginalByteMe/note-taking-backend/1-overview
 ## Table of Contents

 - [Features](#features)